Find out when the Holy Month of Ramadan will end in the UAE for 2023.

 Ramadan, celebrated by Muslims throughout the globe, is a period of prayer, fasting, reflection, and charity.
 It typically lasts 29 or 30 days and is dependent on the moon sighting.

-Ramadan 2021 in the UAE began on Tuesday 13 April 2021, and may last until Thursday April 20 or Friday April 21.
+Ramadan 2023 in the UAE began on Thursday 23 March 2023, and may last until Thursday April 20 or Friday April 21.
 The actual date will be announced closer towards the end of Ramadan.
 Eid Al Fitr immediately follows afterward.

-This year in the UAE, Eid Al Fitr has been announced to take place on either Thursday 20th of April or Friday 21st of April 2023.
+This year in the UAE, Eid Al Fitr is expected to take place on either Thursday 20th of April or Friday 21st of April 2023.

 Usually the moon-sighting committee will begin watching for a new moon cycle after maghrib prayers.
 If the new moon is spotted, then Eid Al Fitr will fall on the following day.